 The Magic of Banyan Trees

 The largest Banyan tree in the continental US is growing on the grounds of the Edison and Ford Winter Estate in Ft.
 Myers, Florida (now a museum open to the public for tours).
-Thought to have been planted around 1925 at what was then Thomas Edison’s winter home, this record holder is 84’ tall and 376 inches in circumference.
-Some people speculate that the original tree was a gift from Firestone.
-In addition to his electrical experiments, Edison was known for his experimental work with trying to produce rubber (he was interested in a commercial venture) and the thousands of plants he grew.
+Thought to have been planted around 1925 at what was then Thomas Edison’s winter home, this record holder is 84 feet tall and 376 inches in circumference.
+Some speculate that the original tree was a gift from Firestone.
+In addition to his electrical experiments, Edison was known for his experimental work trying to produce rubber (he was interested in a commercial venture) and the thousands of plants he grew.